E-Eweda/Train-Ticket-mobile-app/README.md

 - **View and Manage Bookings:** Users can view their booked tickets and cancel bookings if needed.
 - **User Profile:** Users have a profile section where they can view and edit their personal information.

+## Technology Stack

+- **Flutter:** Cross-platform framework for building native mobile apps.
+- **Dart:** Programming language used with Flutter.
+- **RESTful API:** Deployed API endpoints for user authentication, ticket search, and booking.
+- **SQLite:** Local database for storing user credentials and booking information.
+- **HTTP Package:** Used for making HTTP requests to the backend API.
+- **Shared Preferences:** Flutter plugin for persistently storing data locally.

 ## Note

 Ensure to create a new Flutter app and add the necessary files to it.
 Take care to install all dependencies in the `pubspec.yaml` file.

 The project contains both uploaded API and a folder for a local API.
+Note that the uploaded API may take some time to activate initially, approximately a minute, as it is free and hosted on Render.